bahelms/super_perfundo/posts/super-perfundo.md

 ### Visual Design
 I've always been more interested in the backend world; I love [PLT](https://en.wikipedia.org/wiki/Programming_language_theory){:target="x"} and deeper computer science topics.
 Making things look pretty has never been a top personal priority.
 However, no one else was going to make my blog look good.
 Currently, Phoenix (v1.4) ships with [Milligram](https://milligram.io/){:target="x"} as its CSS framework.
 I started out incorporating Milligram but went nowhere fast.
 It was a brand new tool for me to learn and the docs aren't that great.

 I decided to bite the bullet and learn me some real CSS from scratch.
 Fortunately, the amazing company I work for offers [LinkedIn Learning](https://www.linkedin.com/learning){:target="x"}.
 After taking a couple of courses, I threw out the Milligram code and designed the site from the ground up to be responsive and mobile friendly using only vanilla CSS3.
 It was actually a lot more fun than I thought it would be, I'm pretty happy with the results, and now I'm a better developer.

 ### Deployment
-GitHub Actions and Gigalixir
+The site is hosted at [Gigalixir](https://gigalixir.com/){:target="x"}, which is basically Heroku built specifically for Elixir apps (so you can use hot upgrades, remote observer, etc).
+You get one app with a database that never sleeps and automatic TLS certs so you can use HTTPS out of the box.
+It's pretty easy to setup, and you can use Mix, Distillery, or Releases to deploy.
+I went with built-in Releases, so all I had to do was:
+* Install the gigalixir CLI
+* Create a `config/releases.exs` with some Gigalixir values
+* Specify Elixir, Erlang, and Node versions in buildpacks
+* `git push gigalixir master`

+Gigalixir does the rest.
+A cool thing about Phoenix 1.4.4+ is `prod.secret.exs` uses an env var for `SECRET_KEY_BASE`, which Gigalixir generates for you, so you don't have to do anything with that file now.
+Since I'm not using a database there is also no need for a `DATABASE_URL`.

+Tense change

+At this point the site was live, but I still had to manually run tests and push to a remote.
+I'm too lazy for that.
+But I'm not too lazy to learn [GitHub Actions](https://github.com/features/actions){:target="x"}, a hip new automation platform I've been eager to play with.
+Thankfully, there was already a [blog post of someone doing this exact thing](https://www.mitchellhanberg.com/ci-cd-with-phoenix-github-actions-and-gigalixir/){:target="x"}.

+Apparently, no one had yet made an action to deploy a Phoenix app to Gigalixir, so the author made one himself.
+However, running migrations was mandatory resulting in a rollback if they failed.
+I didn't care about migrations because this site has no database!
+Therefore, I made a PR so I could use it myself rather than rolling my own.
+It was a nice touch that making this blog led to an open source contribution.

-### Title
+### In Summation
-The name of this article and the blog itself is taken from a mind-bending movie I've loved since first seeing it in college: [Waking Life](https://www.imdb.com/title/tt0243017/){:target="x"}.
+Stuff

 #### Notes
 * <a name="1">[1](#1')</a>: Check out a great book, [Real-Time Phoenix](https://pragprog.com/book/sbsockets/real-time-phoenix){:target="x"}, for a look into the power this framework puts in your hands.
+* The name of this article and the blog itself is taken from a mind-bending movie I've loved since first seeing it in college: [Waking Life](https://www.imdb.com/title/tt0243017/){:target="x"}.